MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/05/devtools-113.md

 <!-- ====================================================================== -->
-## Debug JavaScript error stack traces with the experimental Crash Analyzer tool
+## Debug JavaScript error stack traces by using the Crash Analyzer tool

 <!-- Subtitle: Turn on the "Enable Crash Analyzer" experiment and paste in your error stack trace with source map references for faster debugging. -->